Home Legal Depo-Provera Lawsuit

 General damages for pain and suffering as well as loss of enjoyment of life, attorney’s fees and other damages.

-Depo-Provera and Brain Tumors
+Depo-Provera and Meningioma Brain Tumors

 According to a March 2024 study published in BMJ, Depo-Provera is linked to a higher risk of developing meningioma, a type of noncancerous tumor that forms in the lining of the brain called the meninges.
 Study authors found that Depo-Provera users had a 5.6-fold increase in the risk of developing meningioma with long-term use.
+The risk increased at one year or more of use.

 This risk increase was more than any other birth control method studied.
 However, since this was an observational study, researchers cannot say for sure that the shot causes meningioma.